Vail Pass Camp: Notches/Spokeshaves

 Fourteen specimens were recovered at this site.
 The notches all appear to be manufactured on unmodified flakes or discarded fragments.
 They are all of a rather consistent size, measuring on average at 4.8mm in diameter.
 The various aspects of wear on single flakes indicate multiple purpose utilization.

 Burins

 Eight specimens were recovered at this site.
 Four of the specimens are on retouched flakes, and four of them are on biface fragments.
 None of the burin edges exhibit extensive wear and none of the flakes exhibit any other manufacturing elements oriented specifically to burin use.

 Preforms

 Five specimens were recovered at this site.
-A perform is an incomplete and unused basic form of a stone tool These specimens exhibit unpatterned bifacial flaking with deep scars and irregular edges.
+A preform is an incomplete and unused basic form of a stone tool.
+These specimens exhibit unpatterned bifacial flaking with deep scars and irregular edges.
 Average size is 52mm by 12 mm.
 The presence of preforms at Vail Pass Camp suggests an emphasis on final stage tool production as the main characteristic of the lithic technology.